 WASHINGTON, D.C. — Audio products and electronic systems manufacturer Harman International Industries Inc. will pay more than $28 million to settle claims that it and certain of its current and former executive officers concealed issues with the company’s line of personal navigation devices (PND) in violation of federal securities laws, according to a motion for preliminary approval of settlement filed April 19 in the District of Columbia federal court (In re Harman International Industries Inc. Securities Litigation, No. 07-1757, D. D.C.).

-WASHINGTON, D.C. — The 10th Circuit U.S. Court of Appeals erred in determining that disgorgement is not a penalty or forfeiture pursuant to 28 U.S. Code Section 2462, 28 U.S.C. § 2462, and thus, is not subject to a five-year statute of limitations, a petitioner argues in a Feb.
-24 merits brief (Charles R. Kokesh v.
-Securities and Exchange Commission, No. 16-529, U.S. Sup., 2017 U.S. S. Ct.
-Briefs LEXIS 647).
+WASHINGTON, D.C. — The U.S. Supreme Court on April 18 heard oral arguments in an appeal of a 10th Circuit U.S. Court of Appeals ruling that determined that disgorgement is not a penalty or forfeiture pursuant to 28 U.S. Code Section 2462, U.S.C. § 2462, and thus, is not subject to a five-year statute of limitations (Charles R. Kokesh v.
+Securities and Exchange Commission, No. 16-529, U.S. Sup.).